maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 Quite frankly to me it seemed like a whole heck of a lot of thinking and research that I would love to spare you from, so I'm just going to give you a very opinionated basis to start from.
 At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 9]" found in the appendices.

-In Chapter 2 we implement [Normalize.css][].
+In Chapter 2 we implemented [Normalize.css][].
 If you look at the [stylesheet][] you will notice that we reset our base font size to 100%:

     /*
     * 1. Corrects text resizing oddly in IE 6/7 when body `font-size` is set using `em` units.